 Ostrava will receive over 50 million CZK from EU funds for the Clairo project, which aims to improve air quality.
 Ostrava is the first ever Czech city to receive a grant from the EU’s Urban Innovative Actions (UIA) programme, a highly prestigious instrument that targets support at the continent’s most innovative regions.

 The CLAIRO project (CLear AIR and CLimate Adaptation in Ostrava and other cities) aims to achieve systematic reductions in air pollution by planting appropriate greenery with a proven ability to absorb pollutants from various sources.
 The project makes use of advanced and innovative calculation methods which are applied to pollution data collected at various locations, taking into account local airflows.
 Another innovative feature of CLAIRO is its use of special treatment methods to boost the resilience of the greenery.

-Ostrava’s partners in the project are the Moravian-Silesian Region, the VŠB-Technical University of Ostrava, the Silesian University in Opava, Palacký University in Olomouc, SOBIC (Smart & Open Base for Innovations in European Cities and Regions) and the Regional Territorial Cooperation Association for Těšín Silesia (RSTS).
-Selected greenery will be planted in Ostrava’s Radvanice and Bartovice districts under the expert supervision of scientists from the Silesian University.
-The pollution measurement data will be evaluated on an ongoing basis by a team of researchers at the VŠB-Technical University of Ostrava.
-The greenery will be treated with special solutions developed in cooperation with Palacký University in Olomouc, which will reduce the impact of environmental factors on the plants and generally improve their health.
+Ostrava’s partners in the project were the Moravian-Silesian Region, the VŠB-Technical University of Ostrava, the Silesian University in Opava, Palacký University in Olomouc, SOBIC (Smart & Open Base for Innovations in European Cities and Regions) and the Regional Territorial Cooperation Association for Těšín Silesia (RSTS).
+Selected greenery was planted in Ostrava’s Radvanice and Bartovice districts under the expert supervision of scientists from the Silesian University in Opava.
+The pollution measurement data was evaluated on an ongoing basis by a team of researchers at the Technical University of Ostrava.
+The greenery was treated with special solutions developed in cooperation with Palacký University in Olomouc, which will reduce the impact of environmental factors on the plants and generally improve their health.